Outside-in public signal check

 Google is showing strange pages for my domain

-My website was changed without obvious design changes
+My website changed without obvious design changes

 I need a quick website health check before escalating